Skip to main content

 To complete the bridge another interface is created, or an existing interface is modified, and pointed to the bridge interface

-Sample /etc/sysconfig/network-scripts/ifcfg-eth0
+Sample: /etc/sysconfig/network-scripts/ifcfg-eth0

 DEVICE=eth0